Warning Signs of Suicide in Children and Teens

 Signs of depression, which can lead to suicidal behavior, include:

-- Loss of interest in activities that were once enjoyed.
+- Loss of interest in activities that were enjoyed in the past.

 - Changes in eating and sleeping habits.